Is CBD Oil Legal in Minnesota?

 What are Minnesota CBD Laws in 2024?

 The Minnesota Medical Cannabis Act, signed in 2014, paved the way for the establishment of the Medical Cannabis program and registry.
 Patients with qualifying medical conditions, certified by licensed health care practitioners, can get medical cannabis, including cannabis-sourced CBD.
-Sections 152.22 to 152.37 of the Minnesota statutes received some legislative changes in 2021 concerning patients, caregivers, health care practitioners, manufacturers, and the Office of Medical Cannabis.
+Sections 152.22 to 152.37 of the Minnesota statutes received some legislative changes in 2021 concerning patients, caregivers, health care practitioners, manufacturers, and the Division of Medical Cannabis.

 The Minnesota Department of Agriculture (MDA) regulates the state's hemp industry under Chapter 18k of the Minnesota Statutes.
 The revised Minnesota Industrial Hemp Plan governs hemp cultivation and production in the state.The state's Agriculture Improvement Act of 2018 guides Minnesota's hemp-CBD industry, and its hemp provisions took effect on January 1, 2020.
 The bill allows the sale of hemp-derived CBD products, provided they meet the required testing and labeling standards outlined in Section 152.72 of the 2021 Minnesota Statutes.
 According to this bill, CBD product manufacturers must: